matthiasdiener/orderedsets/README.md

 # orderedsets

-An implementation of mutable and immutable ordered sets as thin wrappers around Python's `dict` class for the `OrderedSet` class, and [`immutabledict`](https://github.com/corenting/immutabledict) for the `FrozenOrderedSet` class.
+An implementation of mutable and immutable ordered sets as thin wrappers around Python's `dict` class.
 These classes are meant as drop-in replacements for Python's builtin `set` and `frozenset` classes.
 Care has been taken to provide the same functionality as the Python classes, without API additions or removals, to allow easy switching between set implementations.

 In contrast to Python's builtin `set` and `frozenset` classes, the order of items is kept (generally, insertion order), such that iterating over items in the set as well as mutating operations are deterministic.

-This package requires the [`immutabledict`](https://github.com/corenting/immutabledict) package for the immutable set class, but has no other external dependencies.
+This package has no external dependencies.

 ## Usage